Seafood-Globalization-Lab/artis-duckdb-metadata/SAU Model/ReadME.md

 - **SAU_Duckdb_Creation_w_metadata.Rmd**: Generates a DuckDB database with metadata (non EML format).

 ## Column Descriptions and Data Types
-Column specifications are based on the [ARTIS Database Tables](https://github.com/Seafood-Globalization-Lab/artis-model/wiki/ARTIS-Database-Tables).
-Metadata info has been taken from here.
+Column specifications are sourced from the [ARTIS Database Tables](https://github.com/Seafood-Globalization-Lab/artis-model/wiki/ARTIS-Database-Tables).
+Metadata is based on these specifications.
 Discrepancies between table descriptions and source files are noted.

 ## Notable Discrepancies
 - **Table: `consumption`**